Table of Contents

-Medication errors may lead to minor side effects to even death of the individual.
-In some cases, a wrong medication or dosage could cause permanent disabilities in the patient.
+Medication errors may lead to minor side effects to even the death of the individual.
+In some cases, wrong medication or dosage could cause permanent disabilities in the patient.
 This may cause a huge financial burden to the whole family.

 Getting adequate medical care is the right of every citizen.
 It is the legal right of an individual to file a civil action when victimized in a medical error.
 The settlement amount from the medical malpractice claim could help the individual meet his medical expenses and improve the quality of his life.

 Watch this video to know how a medication error rewrote a woman’s life.

 Medication Error & the Law in the US